debargha-1/SMS-Chat-Analysis-using-NLP/README.md

 ## 📝 Future Enhancements that can be made:
 - Integrating topic modeling with Gensim.
-- Deploying the system via Flask or FastAPI.
+- Deploying the system via Flask or FastAPI
-- Extending the pipeline to handle multilingual datasets.

 ---